iis-research-team/wiki-synonyms/README.md

 # wiki-synonyms

-This tool allows to search for the synonyms in Russian.
+This Python library allows to search for synonyms in Russian.

 ## Installation

-To install with pip run:
+To install with pip, run:
 ```commandline
 pip install wiki-synonyms
 ```

 ## Use cases

-Firstly, initialize the DictWorker:
+To begin, initialize the DictWorker:

 ```python
 from wiki_synonyms import DataWorker